Mary Elizabeth Collins

 Child welfare policy, transition to adulthood for vulnerable youth; compassion in social policy, evaluation of social services

 Collins, M.E.
-(Forthcoming).
-Macro perspectives on youth leaving care: The many elements of context.
-NASW Press.
+(2015).
+Macro perspectives on youths aging out of foster care.
+Washington DC: NASW Press.

 Collins, M.E., Garlington, S., and Cooney, K. (2015).
 Relieving human suffering: Compassion in social policy.
 Journal of Sociology and Social Welfare, 48, 1, 95-120.

 Collins, M.E.
 (2014).
 Promoting youth development and transitional living services for youth moving from foster care to adulthood.
 In, G. Mallon and P. Hess (Eds.)
 Child Welfare for the 21st Century: A Handbook of Children, Youth, and Family Services: Practices, Policies, and Programs (2nd Edition).
 Columbia University Press.

 Collins, M.E. and McLaughlin, D. (2014).
 Potential for adolescent-focused group work in the Vietnam context.
 Vulnerable Children and Youth Studies: An International Interdisciplinary Journal for Research, Policy and Care, DOI: 10.1080/17450128.2014.940414

 Collins, M.E., Cooney, K., and Garlington, S. (2012).
 Compassion in contemporary social policy: Applications of virtue theory.
 Journal of Social Policy, 41 (2), 251-269.